-When a seller can deliver according to the expectations set in the value proposition to the customer, they earn a customer’s satisfaction, their loyalty and the opportunity for repeat business.
+When a seller can deliver according to the expectations set in the value proposition to the customer, they earn a customer’s satisfaction, loyalty, and the opportunity for repeat business.
 This is the way to win again and again.

 To learn more about How to Sell Value versus Price, download 30 Effective Sales Questions More Important than Budget

 Get key strategy, culture, and talent tools from industry experts that work

 Assess how you stack up against leading organizations in areas matter most

 Download published articles from experts to stay ahead of the competition

 Review proven research-backed approaches to get aligned